 The list of partner IDs (either sending or receiving) that already exist in the tool can be found on the Partners page described in the other chapter of this manual.
 The list of partners may include a single organisation, i.e. the beneficiary organisation, or may include sending and receiving organisations.

 It is suggested that the list of partners is exported and the codes of the partners are used in the mobilities template file for the import process.
-However, there the list of partners cannot be imported the same way the mobilities are.Data import scenarios
+However, there the list of partners cannot be imported the same way the mobilities are.

+We suggest using Erasmus Code as an organisation ID where Erasmus Code is applicable, i.e. for higher education institutions.

+Data import scenarios

 Let’s analyse few scenarios that illustrate in details the logic behind the ID fields and how the system interprets their use.

 The following scenarios describe some data import use cases you may come across in the daily management of your mobilities.
 Some of them lead to unwanted results.
-Please read this chapter carefully as it may save you a lot of time and avoid stressful situations.
+Please read this chapter carefully as it may save you a lot of time and help you avoiding stressful situations.

 Scenario 1 – data import to an empty project – sending organisation different than the beneficiary organisation